Top-rated local movers that handle Reno to Ogden moves

 - Ogden’s population is about 67% less than Reno.

-- Ogden's public transportation has a score of 6 out of 10 versus Reno's lower score of 4.
+- Ogden’s public transportation score of 6 out of 10 is higher than Reno’s score of 4.

 - Ogden is more walkable than Reno with a score of 44 out of 100 vs Reno’s 40 out of 100.

-- Ogden has a bike-friendliness score 44 out of 100, which means it isn't as accessible to and safe for cyclists as Reno, which has a score of 52 out of 100.
+- Ogden has a bike-friendliness score of 44 out of 100, which means it isn’t as accessible or safe for cyclists as Reno, which has a score of 52.

-- Ogden and Reno have a similar crime rate.
+- Ogden and Reno have a similar crime rate with scores of 46.94 and 46.26, respectively.

-Other things to consider for your Reno vs. Ogden move
+Other things to consider for your Reno to Ogden move

 - State licensing: Although a local license is not required in Utah, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
 Double-check that the moving company is properly licensed before you hire them.